Learned iterative networks: An operator learning perspective

 We will consider the previously presented options for learned reconstruction operators $\RecOp_\theta\colon \DataSpace\to\RecSpace$ for the linear inverse problem.
-That is, the three classes for learned gradient networks, namely learned least squares networks \ref{sec:LearnedLSQ}, proximal networks \ref{sec:LearnedProximal}, and variational networks \ref{sec:VarNets}.
+That is, the three classes for learned gradient networks, namely learned least squares networks~\ref{sec:LearnedLSQ}, proximal networks~\ref{sec:LearnedProximal}, and variational networks~\ref{sec:VarNets}.
 That is we have the following update rules with $ \grad\operator{Q}_{\data}(\signal) =\FwdOp^\ast(\FwdOp\signal-\data)$ in respective order:

 For the two last updates, we also learn the step-size parameter $\omega$ shared for all iterates.
-Additionally, we consider the learned primal dual as presented in Section \ref{sec:LPD} with two update networks:
+Additionally, we consider the \ac{LPD} as presented in Section~\ref{sec:LPD} with two update networks:

 Each reconstruction operator starts with the initial reconstruction given by the filtered backprojection $\signal^0_i=\RecOp(\data_i)$.
 The result of the learned reconstruction operator is then given by the final iterate $\RecOp_\theta(\data_i)=\signal_i^N$, depending on the corresponding update equation above.
 We have made an effort to choose the networks and parameter count largely the same, as well as training protocols.
 We note, that better results may be obtained if training protocols and parameter choices are optimised for each algorithm separately.
 Additionally, the implementation may differ from the original published versions.
 Nevertheless, the purpose here is to present a direct comparison under same environmental choices.